Sonning and Waikato Diocesan Old Girls' Association

 The Association aims to:

-- Encourage and promote bonds of friendship and service for the achievement of Christian ideals.
+Encourage and promote bonds of friendship and service to achieve Christian ideals.

 Old Girls' Association Membership